PanosChatzi/Portfolio/README.md

 * BSc in Sport Science, *National and Kapodistrian University of Athens*, 2010-2017

 ## Projects
-### Healthcare and Bioinformatics Data Analysis
-This portfolio features projects where I used Python and SQL to clean, transform, and analyze datasets in healthcare, bioinformatics, and finance.
-The projects include analyzing the impact of nutraceuticals on lifespan (DrugAge), cancer research trends, longevity gene variants, Covid testing patterns, and liquor store sales.
-The code and datasets can be found on the project's GitHub [repository](https://github.com/PanosChatzi/Healthcare_and_Bioinformatics_Analyses).

-Programming languages and libraries: MySQL, Python, pandas, seaborn, plotly

 ### Physiological Data Analysis and Statistics
 This project accompanies our scientific paper, "Erythrocyte glycolytic and redox metabolism affects muscle oxygenation and exercise performance: a randomized double-blind crossover study in humans".
 It features data preparation, visualization, and statistical analysis scripts.
 The statistical analyses include custom scripts for linear models, repeated measures ANOVA, post-hoc tests, and effect size calculations.
 All code and datasets are available on the project's GitHub [repository](https://github.com/PanosChatzi/erythrocyte_study_statistical_analyses).

-Programming languages and libraries: R, tidyverse, afex, lme4, emmeans, multcomp
+Programming languages and technologies: R, tidyverse, afex, lme4, emmeans, multcomp

-This project makes use of ***sentiment analysis*** of cryptocurrency coupled with ***technical analysis*** in the trading of cryptocurrencies.
-* **Python libraries used:** Streamlit, python-binance, cctx, talib
-* **Input:** Cryptocurrency historical price
-* **Output:** Trading signals triggers buying and selling
+### Healthcare and Bioinformatics Data Analysis
+This portfolio features projects where I used Python and SQL to conduct exploratory data analysis on datasets from healthcare, bioinformatics, and finance.
+This work projects involved data cleaning, transformations, calculating statistical summaries, and creating visualizations to present key insights.
+Key projects include analyzing the impact of nutraceuticals on lifespan (DrugAge), cancer research trends, longevity gene variants, Covid testing patterns, and liquor store sales.
+The code and datasets can be found on the project's GitHub [repository](https://github.com/PanosChatzi/Healthcare_and_Bioinformatics_Analyses).

+Programming languages and technologies: MySQL, Python, SciPy, pandas, seaborn, plotly

+### Paris Olympics Database
+This project involves creating a relational database in PostgreSQL using the 2024 Paris Olympics dataset within a Docker container in GitHub Codespaces.
+Data were downloaded from Kaggle as CSV files and imported into a PostgreSQL database.
+The database includes tables for athletes, medals, countries, events, and teams, enabling the tracking of athlete participation, medal distribution, and country performance.
+It supports CRUD operations, reporting on top-performing athletes and countries, and optimized queries using views and joins, providing a comprehensive system for analyzing Olympic data.
+The full code and datasets can be found [here](https://github.com/PanosChatzi/Paris_Olympics_2024_database/tree/main).

+Programming languages and technologies: PostgreSQL, codespaces, docker, mermaid.js

+### Paris Olympics Dashboard
+This project showcases a dynamic Power BI dashboard for the 2024 Paris Olympic Games.
+A Python script was used to download the dataset, via Kaggle's API, which was then loaded into Power BI.
+Data cleaning and transformation were performed within Power BI using Power Query and DAX.
+The dashboard includes interactive figures highlighting key metrics, such as total medals by country.
+The complete dashboard is available [here](https://github.com/PanosChatzi/paris_2024_olympics_dashboard).

+Programming languages and technologies: Python, Power BI, DAX, Power Query

+### Fitness Data ETL Pipeline
+This project involved developing an ETL data pipeline to process fitness activity data from Strava and Intervals.icu using Python and SQL.
+Data was extracted from CSV files, and custom scripts were written to ensure data type quality and perform necessary transformations.
+Using SQLAlchemy, the data was then loaded into a relational database in SQL Server Management Studio (SSMS).
+The pipeline automated data ingestion and standardization to streamline storage and analysis.
+All code can be found [here](https://github.com/PanosChatzi/FitnessDatabase).

+Programming languages and technologies: Python, Pandas, SQLAlchemy, pyodbc, T-SQL, SSMS

+### Mathematical Modeling of Hemoglobin and ShinyApp Simulation
+This project focused on developing a mathematical model of the hemoglobin oxygen dissociation curve in R. Then, an interactive Shiny web application was created to simulate and visualize the curve under various physiological conditions.
+Custom scripts were written to construct models of oxygen dissociation, total blood oxygen capacity, and blood transit time in capillaries, based on established mathematical models in the literature.
+The model was integrated into the Shiny app, allowing for dynamic exploration and effective communication of the findings.
+The R model was published in a peer-reviewed scientific journal ([see publication here](https://onlinelibrary.wiley.com/doi/full/10.1111/apha.14081)).
+The code is available in the GitHub [repository](https://github.com/PanosChatzi/Erythrocyte-Metabolism), and you can explore the Shiny app [here](https://panoschatz.shinyapps.io/Oxyhemoglobin_dissociation_curve/).

+Programming languages and technologies: R, Shiny, tidyverse, ggplot2

+### Weather Web Application
+This project involved building a responsive weather web application using the OpenWeather API.
+The backend was developed in Python with Flask, handling API requests and data processing, while the frontend was styled with CSS and HTML for a user-friendly interface.
+The application was deployed on Render for seamless access.
+The code is available in the GitHub [repository](https://github.com/PanosChatzi/python-weather), and you can try out the app [here](https://python-weather-103z.onrender.com/).

+Programming languages and technologies: Python, Flask, requests, waitress, CSS, HTML